Non-intersecting Ryser hypergraphs: Introduction

 A hypergraph $\mathcal{H}$ is called $r$-partite if its vertex set $V(\mathcal{H})$ can be partitioned into $r$ pairwise disjoint sets $V_1, \dots, V_r$, called \textit{sides}, such that every edge $e \in E(\mathcal{H})$ satisfies $|e \cap V_i| = 1$ for all $1 \leq i \leq r$.
 Clearly, an $r$-partite hypergraph is also $r$-uniform, that is, every edge of the hypergraph contains $r$ vertices.
 Note that $2$-partite hypergraphs are equivalent to bipartite graphs.
 A subset $B$ of $V(\mathcal{H})$ is known as a \textit{vertex cover}, or a \textit{blocking set}, if for all edges $e \in E(\mathcal{H})$ we have $e \cap B \neq \emptyset$.
 The \textit{vertex cover number} $\tau(\mathcal{H})$ is the smallest cardinality of a vertex cover of $\mathcal{H}$.
 A subset $M$ of $E(\mathcal{H})$ is called a \textit{matching} if $e \cap e' = \emptyset$ for all distinct $e, e'$ in $M$.
 The \textit{matching number} $\nu(\mathcal{H})$ is the largest cardinality of a matching in $\mathcal{H}$.
 Hypergraphs that have matching number equal to $1$ are known as \textit{intersecting hypergraphs}.
 For any $r$-uniform hypergraph we have $\nu(\mathcal{H}) \leq \tau(\mathcal{H}) \leq r \nu(\mathcal{H})$, where the lower bound follows from the fact that any vertex cover must contain at least one vertex from each edge in a maximum matching, and the upper bound follows from taking the union of all vertices in a maximum matching.
 It can be easily shown that both of these bounds are tight for arbitrary hypergraphs.
 However, for $r$-partite hypergraphs, Ryser conjectured in 1960's that the upper bound can be strengthened. \begin{conj} For any $r$-partite hypergraph $\mathcal{H}$,

-\end{conj} This conjecture first appeared in the Ph.D. thesis of Ryser's student, Henderson \cite{Henderson71, BW18}.
-For $r = 2$, the conjecture is true as it is equivalent to the well known K\H{o}nig's theorem on bipartite graphs \cite{Konig}, and for $r = 3$ it was proved by Aharoni in 2001 \cite{Aharoni} using topological methods.
+\end{conj} This conjecture first appeared in the Ph.D. thesis of Ryser's student, Henderson \cite{Henderson71} (see \cite{BW18} for more on the history of this conjecture).
+For $r = 2$, the conjecture is true as it is equivalent to the well known K\H{o}nig's theorem on bipartite graphs \cite{Konig}, and for $r = 3$ it was proved by Aharoni \cite{Aharoni} using topological methods.
 Except for these two cases, the conjecture is wide open.
 If we assume that the hypergraph is also intersecting, then it is known to be true for $r \leq 5$, as proved by Tuza \cite{Tuza}, and if we further assume that the hyeprgraph is linear, that is, every two edges intersect in a unique vertex, then Franceti\'{c}, Herke, McKay, and Wanless \cite{FHMW17} have proved it for $r \leq 9$.

 A \textit{finite projective plane} of order $n$ is a linear intersecting hypergraph with the following properties: (1) every edge contains $n + 1$ vertices and every vertex is contained in $n + 1$ edges; (2) any two distinct vertices are contained in a unique edge; (3) there exists a set of four vertices such that no three lie on a common edge.
 The vertices and edges of a projective plane are typically referred to as points and lines, respectively.
 It easily follows from the definition that a projective plane has $n^2+n+1$ points and $n^2+n+1$ lines.
 If we remove a point from a projective plane of order $n$, and all $n + 1$ lines through that point, then we get an $(n + 1)$-partite intersecting hypergraph, with sides corresponding to the lines that were removed, and the vertex cover number of this hypergraph is $n$.
 In fact, we have the following folklore result, from which it follows that a cover of size $n$ must be a side.